munHunger/blog/urara/blog/knative/+page.svelte.md

 # Serverless backends

-So I was writing a time reporting page, because who doesn't love to do timereporting in tons of places!
+So I was writing a time reporting page, because who doesn't love to do time reporting in tons of places!
 The plan was to make it sync with github gists, but the problem I ran into was that my frontend couldn't read gists without cors issues.
 The solution to this was to host a server that can proxy the requests to the frontend.